kindredgroup/talos/README.md

 ## Release Process <a name="release"></a>

-The release process is explained in the separate document: [README-release.md](/README-release.md)
+The release process is explained in detail [here](docs/release-process.md)

 ## Release Notes <a name="release-notes"></a>